 - Past and future lost earnings

-If you or someone you love has been injured in a motorcycle accident, it is vital that you contact Cantor Crane as soon as possible to preserve and protect your rights and to help with your case.
+If you or someone you love has been injured in a motorcycle accident, it is vital that you contact Cantor Injury Lawyers as soon as possible to preserve and protect your rights and to help with your case.

 Before you hire an attorney, it is important to do as much as you can to protect yourself from anyone who might want to maneuver you into giving up those rights.
 Do not talk to the other motorist’s insurance company or his agent, and do not accept a settlement check.
 Doing so could rob you of your rights to compensation provided by the law.
 For a free consultation and case evaluation, contact Cantor Injury Lawyers immediately at (602) 254-2701, or Contact Us today.